ray-di/Ray.InputQuery/docs/ai-input-class-generator-prompt.md

 - Use Psalm domain types for precise constraints (e.g., `positive-int`, `non-empty-string`, `int-range<1,12>`)
 - Include class-level PHPDoc explaining the Input's purpose
 - Document validation rules and constraints

+## Two-Phase Approach

+**Phase 1: Generate a comprehensive flat Input class with all fields** First, present the code for the flat class.

+**Phase 2: Propose hierarchical refactoring with nested Input classes** After the flat class, present the refactored code using nested Input classes.
+Below the refactored code, add a "Refactoring Rationale" section explaining which fields were grouped into new classes and why (e.g., "Fields related to address were grouped into an `AddressInput` class for better organization and reusability.").

 ## Required Information